Bipolar TURP for Treatment of Enlarged Prostate in NYC

 What You Need to Know About Bipolar TURP

 Bipolar TURP is available for patients of New York Urology Specialists.
-Our urologists have extensive experience treating men with enlarged prostate.
+Our urologists have extensive experience treating men with an enlarged prostate.
 We treat men with urinary retention, hematuria, bladder stones and other side effects of BPH.
 Our experienced urologists have helped hundreds of men live better.
 We offer medical therapy, minimally invasive office therapy for BPH including microwave and Urolift, bipolar TURP, Greenlight laser, Evolve diode laser, as well as suprapubic prostatectomy.

 What is Bipolar TURP?

-Bipolar TURP (transurethral resection of the prostate) is a procedure performed by urologists for treatment of enlarged prostate, most commonly caused BPH (benign prostatic hyperplasia).
+Bipolar TURP (transurethral resection of the prostate) is a procedure performed by urologists for the treatment of enlarged prostate, most commonly caused BPH (benign prostatic hyperplasia).
 Occasionally men with other problems including advanced prostate cancer and bladder cancer that obstruct urinary flow and causing urinary retention can be treated with bipolar TURP.

 How is Bipolar TURP Different from Traditional TURP?

 Bipolar TURP refers to the technology of using bipolar instruments during resection of prostate tissue.
 Traditional TURP uses monopolar technology.
 Traditional monopolar technology requires the use of glycine or water during the procedure, which are associated with significant risks, in particular, excessive accumulation of glycine or water in the body leading to potentially dangerous side effects known as the TURP syndrome.